okanasl/MicroStarter/README.md

 Angular .Net Core IdentityServer Starter
 ---------------

+## IMPORTANT

+You should not use this code in production since implicit flow is depreciated.
+Check new PKCE flow.

 <b>IdentityServer4, .NET Core API, Angular Universal (SSR) Starter with cookie authentication, docker, nginx and redis support</b>
 <p>Generated with <a href="https://github.com/DooMachine/MicroBoiler">MicroBoiler</a></p>